Patreon: Specific users

 This ban was criticized by Sam Harris and some American libertarians, who have accused it of being politically motivated.
 Furthermore, Jordan Peterson announced a plan to launch an alternative service that will be safe from political interference, and jointly announced with Dave Rubin in a January 1, 2019, video that they will be leaving Patreon by January 15, 2019, as a direct response to its treatment of Carl Benjamin and has since effected that change.

 Patreon banned comedian Owen Benjamin following alleged hate speech.
 Benjamin filed an arbitration claim for $2.2 million (later upped to $3.5 million) and told fans to file identical claims against Patreon as required by the Terms of Use in an attempt to pressure them into a settlement.
 Benjamin said that the suit(s) had a basis due to a disrupted economic relationship.
 Patreon launched a counter-suit against 72 individuals who filed arbitration claims and sought a preliminary injunction to stay all arbitration proceedings pending the outcome of its counter-suit.
 The injunction was denied, meaning that Patreon may be required to prefund the arbitration claims against itself up to $10,000 per claim.
 Patreon had previously changed its terms of service on January 1, 2020, to end the conditions under which the suits attempted by Benjamin's supporters (but not himself) occurred, as the lawsuits were filed on January 6.
 The terms-of-service update stated that only the person banned from the platform would be allowed to file a complaint and that any arbitration fees would have to be paid by the person or entity filing the complaint.
 The suits open the door to lawsuits from supporters of other Patreon users banned from the platform, with freelance journalist Lauren Southern preparing her suit.

-Response to Russian invasion of Ukraine
+Russian invasion of Ukraine

-During the 2022 Russian war in Ukraine, Patreon maintained their business in Russia despite international pressure on western companies operating in Russia to cease.

-At the beginning of the Russian invasion of Ukraine, Patreon closed the largest Ukrainian account run by Comeback Alive fund (savelife.in.ua), which raised money for helping volunteers and veteran divisions, on the grounds that the raised money was explicitly used to purchase weapons.
-Patreon uploaded a blog post on the first day of the invasion explaining its reasoning and listing links to other Ukrainian charities.